About

 Mechanistic and structural characterization of vaccinia viral proteins, with an emphasis on specific mRNA synthetic and modification enzymes, using mass spectroscopy, atomic force microscopy and crystallography

-• Allon Hochbaumhochbaum@uci.edu, Molecular Biology and Biochemistry
+• Celia Gouldingcelia.goulding@uci.edu, Molecular Biology & Biochemistry

-• Rongsheng Jinr.jin@uci.edu, Physiology & Biophysics
+• Rongsheng Jin, r.jin@uci.edu, Physiology & Biophysics

-• Barb Jusiak, bjusiak@uci.edu, Physiology and Biophysics
+• Barbara Jusiak, bjusiak@uci.edu, Physiology & Biophysics

 • Ivan Marazzi, imarazzi@uci.edu, Biological Chemistry